Course Descriptions: M.A./Ph.D. in Mythological Studies with Emphasis in Depth Psychology

 Greek and Roman Mythology MS 505, 2 units

 This course explores the most important contemporary approaches to the study of classical mythology.
-Its focus on how the poets of ancient Greece and Rome reworked inherited mythic themes and plots entails close readings of the cultic, bardic, and lyric poetry of the archaic period and the dramatic poetry of 5th century Athens.
-It also looks at the very different Roman understanding of myth conveyed in the epic poems of Virgil and Ovid.
+Its focus on how the poets of ancient Greece and Rome reworked inherited mythic themes and plots entails close readings of the cultic, bardic, and lyric poetry of the Greek archaic period, such as Sappho, Homer, and Hesiod, through Roman understandings of myth conveyed in the epic and lyric poems of such authors as Vergil and Ovid.
 Attention is given both to the role these myths played in their original historical context and to their ongoing archetypal significance.
-As Nicole Loraux has observed, “There is no statement about Athens that does not nourish very contemporary passions.”

 African and African Diaspora Traditions MS 506, 2 units